nathanyap17/react-element-quiz/README.md

    Open `http://localhost:3000` in your browser.

 ### Usage
 1. Enter your name on the home page (required).
+Without inserting name, you may not be able to access /quiz.
 2. Answer three questions about your preferences (color, vacation spot, valued trait).
 3. Discover your element and view a dog image reflecting your result.
 4. Click the “Restart Quiz” button to start over, resetting all states.
+At this point, your name is kept tracked unless you manually change your name by clicking /home.

 ## 🧠 How It Works